 Application procedure for PhD

-The NGCM will recruit graduates with a strong interest in computer simulation with backgrounds in, for example, engineering, computer science, mathematics and the physical sciences.
+The NGCM recruits graduates with a strong interest in computer simulation with backgrounds in, for example, engineering, computer science, mathematics and the physical sciences.

 Our intake will have a strong appetite for state of the art simulation, and will have experience of programming.